CluelessBiker/project4-print-statements/README.md

  - To resolve this, the slug field was added to the form field.
  - Have not yet figured out to have this auto-populate as it would were it submitted directly from the admin panel.

 11. Blog post page pushes social links to left:
  - Upon inspection in dev tools, the row containtint the comments was being duplicated, causing the layout to shift.
  - Issue resolved by moving the ```{% endif %}``` inside of the closing div for the row.
  - This then caused an issue with the view when the user was logged out.
  - Once more, the opening & closing if statements needed to be moved outside the row entirely.

+12. Forms test failed to run:
+ - When running the newly created test in forms.py, the following error occurred in the terminal: "Got an error creating the test database: permission denied to create database".
+ - A [Slack comment](https://code-institute-room.slack.com/archives/C026PTF46F5/p1647428298841409?thread_ts=1647427231.501879&cid=C026PTF46F5) provided the answer for this, & suggested that the new DATABASES variable in the settings.py file needed to be commented out, and the original one to be made active again for the tests to work.
+ - Following this steps allowed the test to perform as expected.

 ### Validator Testing
 - html files pass through the [W3C validator](https://validator.w3.org/) with no html issues found